CONSUMER PROPOSAL

 1- Make an appointment with one of our advisors

-The first step towards financial health is to make an appointment with one of our debt consultants.
+The first step towards financial health is to schedule an appointment with one of our debt consultants.
 The initial consultation is confidential, free and without obligation.
 The purpose of this meeting is to evaluate your financial situation and consider your options.
 You can contact us at 1-877-352-6661 or by filling out our form to book an appointment.

 2- First meeting